MichailoZaichenko/student_hara_kiri/README.md

 ### Paraphrased ChatGPT Content Detection

-GPTGone is also capable of detecting ChatGPT-generated content that was paraphrased using a paraphraser like T5.
+Student hara-kiri is also capable of detecting ChatGPT-generated content that was paraphrased using a paraphraser like T5.
 Our model is currently only trained with T5 paraphrased inputs, in the future, we may explore other paraphrasers to bolster the robustness of the model.

 <p align="center">
   <img src="./images/gptgone_sample_paraphrased_output.jpg" width="85%" alt="GPTGone Sample Paraphrased Output"/>